nammadhu/BlazorWebAppSignalRLiveUpdates/README.md

 First Time,
-OnInitializedAsync only confuigured SignalR() on first time load, if fetch from localstorage exists use+ Get Delta Updates(API response) else fetch full (API response)
+OnInitializedAsync only confuigured SignalR() on first time load, if fetch from localstorage exists use+ Process Delta Updates(API response) else fetch full (API response)
 Then store on cache local storage

 SingalR configured as,
-when joined first time to make sure, checks for Delta Updates difference Then whenever any new cards added/updated will Broadcast and deliver to clients
+when joined first time,signalR can be used but its taking time so instead Process Delta Updates(API response) to make sure

+Then whenever any new cards added/updated will Broadcast and deliver to clients